jespersoderlund/mqttloadapp/README.md

 * timestamp - Unix epoch milliseconds
 * <variables from metrics series> - The variable from each metrics series is also available in the template for subsitution

-LoadConfiguration
+== LoadConfiguration ==
 A load configuration is the entity that as a unit can be started and stopped.
-When a load configuration is
+A load configuration contains:

-Metrics Series
-A metrics series is defined by the function used to generate the value
+- Template
+- Rate (messages per minute)
+- List of functions

-Functions
+=== Functions ===
 Each function has a function type which will specifify the types of values and the configuration parameters supported.
 A function will generate a single output value based on the following input parameters:
 * Tick - The number of samples that have been taken from the metricsserie
 * Elapsed time - The amount of time that has passed since the metrics series configuration was started, in milliseconds